HiroNewf/Network-Plus-Notes/README.md

 - Document everything in a way that is easy to reference
 - Mapping the network
     - Both physical and logical maps
-    - This is important and very usful to everyone involved
+    - This is important and very useful to everyone involved
     - Logical network maps is a broad perspective of the network
         - Shows how things move across the network but not the physical hardware
     - Physical network maps shows all the physical cables and hardware and how they connect
         - Show interferences, IP addressing, server racks, ect
-- Change managment
+- Change management
     - The process of how and when to make a change
         - Documentation, fall back plans, installation process, ect
-    - This can be hard to impliment in a orginziation that is not already using it
+    - This can be hard to implement in a organization that is not already using it
 - Managing your cables
     - The ANSI/TIA/EIA 606 is the standard for documenting the network
-    - Idenifiers and labling are needed
+    - Identifiers and labeling are needed
         - Color coding, bar coding, ect
-    - A centerlized database is nice and common to have now a days
+    - A centralized database is nice and common to have now a days
-- System labling
+- System labeling
     - Unique system ID for every device
         - Asset tag, name, serial number, ect
-    - This should be clearly visible and for the server as whole along with each componate
+    - This should be clearly visible and for the server as whole along with each component
-- Circuit labling
+- Circuit labeling
     - WAN circuits that are coming into the building
-        - Document all compantes of these WAN circuits
+        - Document all companies of these WAN circuits
         - Want to know the circuit ID, WAN provider phone number and other information to be able to communicate with them
     - May want to put into place a monitoring system
-- Patch pannel labling
+- Patch panel labeling
-    - Be able to see which port on the floor matches with which port on the patch pannel
+    - Be able to see which port on the floor matches with which port on the patch panel
-        - Ususally uses numbers
+        - Usually uses numbers
 - Baselines
     - What the normal operation for the network is
-        - You can use this to spot abnoralities and predict when to upgrade what
+        - You can use this to spot abnormalities and predict when to upgrade what
 - Inventory management
     - A record of every asset
         - Make/model, config, purchase data, location, ect
-    - Have an asset tag with a barecode, RFID, tracking number, ect
+    - Have an asset tag with a barcode, RFID, tracking number, ect
 - Inventory management software
-    - A centerlized database of all of you assets
+    - A centralized database of all of you assets
     - May also have help desk and reporting functions

 ## [Availability Concepts](https://www.youtube.com/watch?v=g36k1zgYuu4&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=62&ab_channel=ProfessorMesser)

-- Fault tolerence
+- Fault tolerance
-    - If a problem occurs than what?
+    - If a problem occurs, then what?
     - Adds complexity and costs to the network
-    - Redundant everything, load balanecing, RAID, ect
+    - Redundant everything, load balancing, RAID, ect
-- Redunacy
+- Redundancy
     - An additional device to replace a failed device
         - Power supplies, two completely different servers, RAID, UPS, ect
-- High availbility
+- High availability
-    - Redundant doesn’t always mean avabile right away
+    - Redundant doesn’t always mean available right away
-    - When you cant afford to have any down time you need a redundancy that is always on and always avabile
+    - When you can't afford to have any down time you need a redundancy that is always on and always available
         - Always watch out for single points of failure
     - Costs a lot more
 - Load balancing